 - A woman who has been vaccinated against HPV should still follow the screening recommendations for her age group.

-Pap test, pelvic exam: The difference
+HPV test, Pap test, and pelvic exam: The difference

 This information is not intended as a substitute for professional health care.
 Always consult with a healthcare provider for advice concerning your health.
 Only your health care provider can do a thorough disease risk assessment or determine if you have cervical cancer.